DevSwayam/LendChips/Readme.md

 # Cross-Chain Lending and Borrowing DApp

-### This project is a submission to Constelation hackathon.
+### This project is a submission to Chainlink Constelation hackathon.

 ![Project Logo](https://github.com/TechieeGeeeks/HyperHack/assets/99035115/c92a05b9-0262-4b67-b3fa-684710c76585)